vicente-gonzalez-ruiz/fork_and_branch_git_workflow/README.md

    ```
    git remote -v
    ```
-   In order to make easuer future updates of your forked repo `<Y>` with possible commits to `<X>`, add a new remote named "upstream" with:
+   In order to make easier future updates of your forked repo `<Y>` with possible commits to `<X>`, add a new remote named "upstream" with:
    ```
    git remote add upstream <X>